I am a biochemist turned structural bioinformatician turned

 and, again, structural fluctuations turned out to be a major factor

-for the specificity and stability of protein-protein complexes.
-(Recent
+determining the specificity and stability of protein-protein complexes.
+(Experimental

 projects: